-Net profit from a bright-line sale is generally included in Box 10B.
-Only include in Box 12 the net profit from a bright-line sale excluded at Question 10, for example the bright-line sale of a mixed-use asset.
-Do not include any net loss from a bright-line sale.
+Net profit from the sale of a property taxable under the bright-line test is included in Box 10B.
+The only exception is the sale of a mixed-use asset that is taxable under the bright-line test, include this in Box 12 instead.
+Do not include any net loss from the sale of a property taxable under the bright-line test.